 Terracotta has been in use for thousands of years, with figures in Greece dating back as far as 3,000 BC.
 Often used for utilitarian purposes, terracotta was a common material for rooftops, bricks, and sarcophagi.

-Terracotta pots also date back to ancient times as ancient Romans and Egyptians purportedly planted plants in pots.
-Fast forward several thousand years, and gardeners around the world still love using terracotta pots for their earthen look.
+Terracotta pots also date back to ancient times, as ancient Romans and Egyptians purposefully planted plants in pots.
+Fast forward several thousand years, and gardeners worldwide still love using terracotta pots for their earthen look.

 Why I Love Using Terracotta in the Garden